Gauravst/75DaysOfDSA/README.md

 - Increased competitiveness in programming competitions.
 - Building a strong foundation in computer science fundamentals.

-Remember that the key to success in this challenge is consistency and dedication.
+Remember that key to success in this challenge is consistency and dedication.
 It's essential to maintain a balance between theory and practice while adapting the challenge to your own learning pace and goals.
 Good luck with your "75 Days of DSA" journey!